ivanpmartell/LittleWarGameClient/README.md

 # Download

-Grab the lwg_client zip file from the releases.
-Click [here](https://github.com/ivanpmartell/LittleWarGameClient/releases/download/v0.0.3/lwg_client.zip) for easier access to download.
+Grab the `lwg_client.zip` file from the latest release.
+Click [here](https://github.com/ivanpmartell/LittleWarGameClient/releases/latest) for easier access to the download.